 3. Act from your place of Love and Understanding – Being compassionate is not just about seeing things from the other person’s perspective, but seeing it from your own as well – it’s perfectly fine to communicate your boundaries and let them know the best way to communicate delays with you, for example ‘I understand that you got stuck in traffic, however in the future, if you know you’re going to be late, please let me know as soon as possible so I know you’re still on your way’ – this is just an example, don’t make out ‘everything is okay’ to avoid any conflict as this could provide an opportunity for both of you to learn and grow.

 These suggestions can be transferred to showing compassion for others, for technology and yourself, revise & balance, show compassion then act from your place of love and understanding.

 Finally, I’d like to end with this quote:

 “Be kind, for everyone you meet is fighting a battle you know nothing about.” ― Wendy Mass

 Did you find this useful?
 Do you have any tips for showing more Compassion in your life and business?

 Please Share or comment below

-If you’ve got a business idea that you’d like to see thrive in 2018, Join my next webinar ‘Dream it, Plan it, Do it now’ where I’ll share the three steps you’ll need to go from an idea to a profitable business.
+If you’ve got a business idea that you’d like to see thrive this year, Join my for this Free webinar ‘Dream it, Plan it, Do it now’ where I’ll share the three steps you’ll need to go from an idea to a profitable business.